DeeJack/NovelReview/README.md

 - [ ] Add support for movies
 - [ ] Add support for anime
-- [ ] Use Docker
+- [ ] Use Docker: dropped.
+It gave a lot of problems with puppeteer.
+It's not worth it.
 - [ ] Show loading animation when loading the edit page
 - [ ] Show images when showing WebNovel
 - [ ] Try with browser if search fail with axios
-- [ ] Fix adding to the library somehow not working (replaced the last novel with the new one/not added at all)
+- [x] Fix adding to the library somehow not working (replaced the last novel with the new one/not added at all)

 ## Prerequisites